dockeroo/dockeroo/README.rst

 ---------------------

 name
     Name of the image to apply as tag.
-Defaults to part name,
+Defaults to part name.

 source
     Path or URL to pass as argument to **docker build**.